Mcrevs/cc-text-formatter/README.md

 local TF = require("TF")
 ```
 ### Creating a `Text` instance
-The example below uses the example message text from the formatting example
+The example below uses the example message text from the formatting example.
 ```lua
 local in_text = "$beERROR$bf    Turtle is on $f1fire$f0!"
 local text = TF.Text:new(in_text)